2023 Most Popular Natural Resources Conservation Bachelor's Degree Schools

 Read full report on Natural Resources Conservation at University of Colorado Boulder

-University of Washington - Seattle Campus did quite well in this year’s ranking of the most popular places for natural resources conservation students to get a bachelor’s degree.
-It came in at #11 on the list.
-Located in the large city of Seattle, UW Seattle is a public college with a fairly large student population.
+University of Washington - Seattle Campus landed the #11 spot in the 2023 rankings for the most popular bachelor’s degree natural resources conservation programs.
+Located in the city of Seattle, UW Seattle is a public college with a very large student population.

 Of the 177 students majoring in conservation at UW Seattle, 31% are male and 69% are female.